rigaya/NVEnc/NVEncC_Options.en.md

 ### --aq-strength &lt;int&gt;
 Specify the AQ strength.
 (1 (weak) - 15 (strong), 0 = auto)

+### --bref-mode &lt;string&gt; [H.264 only]
+Specify B frame reference mode.
+- disabled (default)
+- each
+  use each B frames as references
+- middle
+  Only(Number of B-frame)/2 th B-frame will be used for reference

 ### --direct &lt;string&gt; [H.264 only]
 Specify H.264 B Direct mode.
 - auto (default)